Skip to main content

 The web plugin is a "light" version of the Chrome extension that works in other popular browsers, including Safari and Firefox.

-" after your site's URL.
+To use the plugin, add "/?kameleoonLightExtension=true" after the site's URL.
 For example:

 https://www.yourwebsite.com/?kameleoonLightExtension=true